 - Many new books added to the village library, including texts corresponding to the national curriculum;

 - Protective coating to the paperback collection in the library;

 - Replacement of shelves in the new library, and screening against bats and other intruders;

 - Annual supply of chlorine for regular water treatment in all Nanoume wells;

 - Purchase of a digital camera and training for a high school student, to provide documentation of Togo Support projects for U.S. donors;

-Uintah and Leonard’s gratis work for Togo Support provides “big bang for your bucks”, as 95% of all funds go directly to essential project expenses.
-We never use contributions for fund raising.
+Uintah and Leonard provide all their labor as well as some minor expenses for Togo Support without reimbursement.
+As a result, 95% of all funds go directly to essential project expenses.
+We have never used contributions for fund raising.
+Contributions are no longer being accepted, as the project is anticipated to close by the end of 2021.
+Nanoume villagers were made aware of this plan in 2018, and are seeking alternatives for meeting the expenses of well water treatment.
 Sponsorship of this project by the Boulder Friends Meeting is coordinated by an Oversight Committee, currently consisting of Mary Downton, Judy Huston and Maria Krenz.
 For more information about Togo Support you may contact Uintah at Nanoume.Togo@gmail.com.